Online learning, educational fads & Hattie’s synthesis of 900+ meta analyses of educational methods

 Hattie (2012) notes that if we are going to have some confidence in the learning effect of an intervention we need to show an improvement in student learning of at least the average gain found across all the research.
 His synthesis found that the average effect size across all interventions was 0.4 – what he calls the 'hinge point'.
 Anything less should be viewed as not effective and be noted as such when discussed.
 This is illuminating when we consider that studies on the ‘quality of teaching’ only show a size effect of 0.48!
 Peer influences are greater at 0.58.
 Teaching strategies, however, show some improvement at 0.68, classroom discussion 0.82 and teacher credibility 0.90.
 (We should also consider and ponder that the greatest impact on student learning are students’ self-reported grades – that is, their personal expectations that they will or have learned (1.44)!)

-In my next article, I will discuss what Hattie suggests actually works to improve student learning – he identifies 5 major dimensions of excellent or expert teachers and what he demonstrates is that is a process and a set of qualities not any single approach or method that helps students learn – whether online or off.
+In my next article, I will discuss what Hattie suggests actually works to improve student learning – he identifies 5 major dimensions of excellent or expert teachers and what he demonstrates is that together they are much more powerful than any single approach or method in helping students to learn – whether online or off.

 Hattie, J.A.C.
 (2009).
 Visible Learning: A synthesis of 800+ meta analyses on achievement.
 London: Routledge.
 Hattie, J.A.C.
 (2012).
 Visible Learning for teachers: Maximizing impact on learning.
 London: Routledge.